All Episodes

 What else?

-Oh, we had Katie from Detroit, who's uh got a communist professor, and she uh been signed to write a paper in defense of capitalism, and she asked me some advice that said, reject the premise.
+Oh, yeah, Katie from Detroit, who's got a communist professor, and she's been signed to write a paper in defense of capitalism.

-You tell this guy in your paper capitalism is not what needs to be defended.
+You tell this guy in your paper, capitalism is not what needs to be defended.

 Things he believes in need to be defended because they failed everywhere they've been tried.

-Uh, what else has happened on this program?
+What else has happened on this program?

-Yeah, how long will it be before the libs say that the Texas drunkenness law will was aimed at Bush?
+Yeah, how long will it be before the libs say that the Texas drunkenness law was aimed at Bush?

-If you haven't heard about this, there's a law in Texas now you can be arrested while drinking in the bar if somebody thinks you're drunk.
+You can be arrested while drinking in the bar if somebody thinks you're drunk.

-And a lot of people are upset about this, because it's not against the law to drink.
+And a lot of people are upset about this because it's not against the law to drink.

-How do you determine you walk around and give everybody a breathalyzer test in the bar?
+You walk around and give everybody a breathalyzer test in the bar.

 What if they have no intention of driving home?